RafalWilinski/cloudflare-rag/README.md

 ## Consulting

-I [(Rafal)](https://rwilinski.ai) offers consulting services in building AI applications.
-If you need help with your project, please reach out to me on [Twitter](https://twitter.com/rafalwilinski).
+If you need help in building AI applications, please reach out to me on [Twitter](https://twitter.com/rafalwilinski) or via my [website](https://rwilinski.ai/).
+Happy to help!